Experience Camp Little Notch

-We are proud to offer a camp that brings together girls of diverse backgrounds into an inclusive community.
+We are proud to offer a camp that brings together campers of diverse backgrounds in an inclusive community.
 Our campers are girls between the ages of seven and seventeen who come from New York’s Greater Capital region and all over the country to experience the magic of Little Notch.
 We strive to recruit campers from diverse backgrounds and we are excited to welcome all girls.
 We invite prospective campers and parents to talk to us about what camp will be like and how we can work together to accommodate girls with special needs or situations.

 True benefits of the Camp Experience